If You're An Expert At Making Bad Choices, These Tips Will Help

 The more opinions you get, the more difficult it will be to make any kind of decision at all.
 If you absolutely need a sounding board or someone to give you another option, that’s okay, just don’t rely on a group if you don’t have to.
 Too many opinions can make you feel too overwhelmed and unable to decide anything.

-The single best thing you can do to help yourself make better decisions is to look back on decisions you’ve made in the past.
+The single best thing you can do to help yourself make better choices is to look back on choices you’ve made in the past.
 What can you learn from the good ones and the bad ones?
 Are there things you’d do differently or were there outcomes that were even better than you expected?

-No one is doomed to forever make bad decisions.
-Once you believe that you have all the tools you need and that you’re capable of making great decisions, you’ll be your own expert decision-maker.
+No one is doomed to forever make bad choices.
+Once you believe that you have all the tools you need and that you’re capable of making great choices, you’ll be your own expert decision-maker.